front cover of Adventures in the Stone Age

 logo for Karolinum Press

-The Aesthetic of Dramatic Art
+The Aesthetics of the Dramatic Art

 Otakar Zich